-The Lottery operates under the direction of its Director, Harold Mays, and is assisted by the Lottery Control Board.
+The Department of Lottery, which oversees the Illinois Lottery, operates under the direction of its Director, Harold Mays, and is assisted by the Lottery Control Board.
 It operates from locations in Chicago, Springfield, Des Plaines, Rockford and Fairview Heights.
+There are approximately 154 full and part-time employees.
+Please see below for the Department of Lottery’s functional subdivisions:

 Lottery Statutes and Rules